 • Upper Cape: Bourne, Sandwich, Falmouth, Mashpee

-• Mid Cape: Barnstable, Yarmouth, Dennis
+• Mid-Cape: Barnstable, Yarmouth, Dennis

 • Lower Cape: Harwich, Brewster, Chatham, Orleans